vmware/differential-datalog/gitlab-ci/README.md

 - GitLab mirror of the DDlog repo (required for integration with GitLab CI):
     - https://gitlab.com/ddlog/differential-datalog
-    - TODO: Add a webhook to the github repo to trigger GitLab sync

 - Docker container for GitLab CI
     - Docker Hub organization to host GitLab CI container images: